Assault and Aggravated Assault in Florida

 Under Florida Statute § 784.011, the offense of “assault” requires proof beyond all reasonable doubt of the following elements:

-- Defendant unlawfully and intentionally threatened by act or word to do violence to the alleged victim;
+- The defendant unlawfully and intentionally threatened by act or word to do violence to the alleged victim;

 - At that moment, the defendant appeared to have the ability to carry out the threat; and